Tequiloutre/tequiloutre.github.io/projects/dust-and-aliens.md

 ---

 ## Resume
-Dust & Aliens is a Fast FPS Roguelike game where you play as a robot cowboy that kills aliens in a futuristic western arena.
+Dust & Aliens is a Roguelike Fast FPS game where you play as a robot cowboy that kills aliens in a futuristic western arena.

-This was our 3rd year school project for which we teamed up in "real conditions" with other progs, desginers, game designers, sound designers, etc... to work on a AAA-type video game.
+This was our 3rd year school project for which we teamed up in "real conditions" with other progs, designers, game designers, sound designers, etc... to work on a AAA-type video game.

 We started prototyping the game at the end of our 2nd year on Unreal Engine 4.7 and decided to restart on a new, clean project on UE 5.1 on 3rd year when we were almost sure of the architecture of the game.